Missing large

 You’re better off without friends like that.

-8. 9 months ago on Rudy Park
+8. over 1 year ago on Rudy Park

 Pennies to a magnet?
 Is that too technologically complicated for most of us to get the joke?